 That’s right!
 Scholarship applications often require an essay, too.

-Don’t worry: Follow these 10-step for writing a scholarship essay that will help pay for your college costs.
+Don’t worry: Follow these 10 steps on how to write a scholarship essay that could help pay for your college costs.

 Never underestimate the power of a strong introduction.
 Look at these two examples of introductory lines.
 Can you can spot the difference?

 Hit the ground running in your first paragraph.
-This will help your essay for the scholarship stand out from the pack.
+This will help your scholarship essay stand out from the pack.

 Don’t waste hours writing a different essay for all the scholarship competitions you enter.
 There are many scholarships out there, and essay topics tend to overlap.
 With a bit of tweaking, one scholarship essay can fit the needs of several different contests.
 Recycle as much as you can!